mrajeev08/MadaAccess/docs/log.md

 - added two 'case studies' on challenges in predicting health seeking behavior from population level predictors

 ## Note on world pop estimates
-- I had issues with the newer estimates of gridded population data from World Pop and from Facebook see [here], so I switched back to the older estimates (which are no longer available through the World Pop website, so may be worth inquiring with them about the discrepancies).
-These older estimates result in similar estimates of pop size at the regional level given the new census and for the Moramanga District given the recent [census study]()
+- I had issues with the newer estimates of gridded population data from World Pop and from Facebook see [here](https://dataforgood.fb.com/tools/population-density-maps/), so I switched back to the older estimates (which are no longer available through the World Pop website, so may be worth inquiring with them about the discrepancies).
+These older estimates result in similar estimates of pop size at the regional level given the new census and for the Moramanga District given the recent [census study](https://academic.oup.com/ije/article-abstract/48/6/1754/5606762?redirectedFrom=fulltext)